-Once you start offering your baby water at the 6-month mark, you can use a sippy cup or straw cup instead of a bottle.
+Once you start offering your baby water at the 6-month mark, you can use a sippy cup, 360 cup or straw cup instead of a bottle.
 While sippy spouts (especially soft ones) are often easier for transitioning away from a bottle, many doctors also recommend straw cups as they help with speech and oral development.
 You’ll probably end up trying a few to find a favorite, but with our help, maybe you’ll nail it on the first try.